SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 ### Tip #5 - Add titles for videos

-When embedding videos from others, include the video title as the caption.
+When embedding videos from others, include a caption with **the video title** + **video length** in brackets.
 This helps:
-- Giving a brief text explanation of the video
+- Giving a brief text summary of the video
 - Getting some extra Google Juice
+- Letting users know what to expect in terms of time required to watch
 - Serving as a reminder in case that video ever gets removed by its owner

 If you have them, prefix with "Video: \[Title\] " instead of "Figure: ".

 ::: info
-**Note:** The exception is for promotional videos where the caption may impact the nice look and feel of your page.
+**Note:** The exception is for promotional videos where the caption may undesirably impact the look and feel of your page.
 :::

 ::: greybox
 \[video\]
-**Figure: In this video, Gary talks about how to search on Outlook**
+**Figure: In this video, Gary talks about Outlook**
 :::
 ::: bad
-Figure: Bad example - Using "Figure:" for a video caption
+Figure: Bad example - Using "Figure:" for a video caption, with a vague text
 :::

 ::: greybox
 \[video\]
-**Video: How to search on Outlook by Gary**
+**Video: How to search on Outlook by Gary (2 mins)**
 :::
 ::: good
-Figure: Good example - Using "Video: \[Title\]" for a video caption
+Figure: Good example - Using "Video: \[Title\]" as the video caption + adding the length at the end
 :::